Olympic vs Standard Weights

 - Rack compatibility

 Power racks and olympic width bench racks are made to take 7ft bars.
 They’re about 48″ wide, and olympic 7ft bars have shafts about 52″ long, so they fit with some room to spare.
 Standard bars in most prepackaged weight sets are only 5 ft or 6 ft long and are not going to fit on these.
-Read more on fitting bars on various racks.

 The middle portion of the bar, or shaft, is a slightly larger diameter on olympic bars.
 A standard bar is typically 25mm (1″ exactly), while olympic bars can range from 28mm (1″) to 32mm (1 1/4″).
 There are also special 25mm women’s bars.